microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 `cluster_cfg["alert-manager"]["email-configured"]` and `cluster_cfg["alert-manager"]["webhook-configured"]`
 will be `True` if necessary information in the `alert-manager` field of `service-configuration.yml` is configured.

-In this example, as defined in the `route` filed, `PAIJobGpuPercentLowerThan0_3For1h` alert will be handled by `pai-alert-handler` receiver.
-Under `pai-alert-handler` receiver, both email and webhook are configured, which means that both email and stop-job action will be triggered when the `PAIJobGpuPercentLowerThan0_3For1h` alert is fired.
+In this example, as defined in the `route` filed, most alerts will be handled by `pai-alert` receiver, which will trigger only the email action.

-The other alerts will be handled by `pai-alert` receiver, which will trigger only the email action.
+The alert `PAIJobGpuPercentLowerThan0_3For1h` will be handled by `pai-alert-handler` receiver.
+Under `pai-alert-handler` receiver, the email action is by default enabled.
+If you uncomment the configs for `webhook_configs` , the stop-job action will also be triggered when the `PAIJobGpuPercentLowerThan0_3For1h` alert is fired.

 You can customize `email_config` and `webhook_config` in the `alert-manager` field of `services-configuration.yaml`.
-You can also add new receivers with related matching rules to assign different actions to alerts.
+You can also add new receivers with related matching rules to assign customized actions to alerts.

 Restart the `alert-manager` service after your modification.